-It’s important to remember that the end goal of workplace safety is keeping everyone safe from injury and harm.
+It’s important to remember that the end goal of workplace safety is keeping everyone safe from illness and injury.
 There’s a lot of information available about workplace safety, and unfortunately, some of it is untrue.
 Some of this misleading information implies that safety training programs are more hassle than they’re worth, and spouts myths that ultimately take away from the overall goal of a safe workplace.
 Here are 5 safety tips you simply shouldn’t believe, and why:

 Myth #1: You Can Completely Eliminate all Safety Risks